sigmacomputing/sigmaquickstarts/site/sigmaguides/src/07_2023_first_friday_features/07_2023_first_friday_features.md

 Duration: 20

 ### KPI Charts
-KPI chart elements are available for general use **(GA).** They can add a new level of visual interactivity to you Sigma workbooks and keep users coming back for more.
+KPI chart elements are available for general use **(GA).** They can add a new level of visual interactivity to your Sigma workbooks and keep users coming back for more.

 INSERT GIF?